 4.The Profitability ratios are arrived to compare with the past trend and similar types of units in the same business.
 The profit ratios help bankers to assess the ability of the enterprise to earn profit from the sales, ‘Return on Equity’, Return on Total Assets, ‘Accounts Receivable turnover, and test of the management’s pricing policy compared to others in the business.

 5.It is necessary that limit utilization is properly reflected by transactions, stock statements and turn- over of the sanctioned limits before considering limits based on projections.
 Total purchase/ sales reflected in balance-sheet should match with the turnover of debits/credits in the current/CC account for the full year (Period of balance sheet).
 If any disparities are noticed by the appraising officer, enquiries should be made and the reply from the borrower should be convincing.
 Many a times, transactions routed through some other channel/bank will come to the notice of the bankers through above type of counter verifications.

 Related articles in this website (Category: Financial Analysis)

-- Things to know before starting appraisal of working capital limits.
+- Basic ideas on appraisal of working capital limits

 - Computation of working capital limits under Turn-Over method (Nayak Committee Norms)